hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

-Consider that cursors only live between the boundaries of a database transaction &ndash; that is, methods annotated with the `@Transactional` annotation &ndash; and that they are automatically closed when the transaction ends.
+Consider that cursors only live between the boundaries of a database transaction &mdash;that is, methods annotated with the `@Transactional` annotation&mdash; and that they are automatically closed when the transaction ends.

 ## Extra Functionality